 Looking for somewhere to go fishing during the holidays?
 Here is a good spot.
 It is Black Rock.
 One of my old favourite haunts.
 Back Rock juts out into the sea at Taylors Mistake just over the hill from the suburb of Sumner.
 Just follow the walking track around towards Boulder Bay.

-Anyway I never did catch a kingfish.
+Anyway, I never did catch a kingfish.
 But I did manage to hook one.
-This area seems to attract plenty of barracouta over summer which can be frustrating if you are after kingis.
+This area seems to attract plenty of barracouta over summer which can be frustrating if you are after kingfish.
 They don’t like cut bait on hooks that much.
 I have only caught one or two from here on baited hooks.
 But they sure love yellow-eyed mullet suspended under a balloon!

 I have caught plenty of red cod from here at times – especially in the late evenings.
 You can catch yellow-eyed mullet at Black Rock effortlessly.
 I’d say it is the best place in Canterbury for them.
 I have heard of moki caught from boats on the other side of the bay but I never caught any at Black Rock.

-Other species I have caught at Black Rock include: banded wrasse, bastard cod (that really is what they are called), dogfish, spotties, plenty of kahawai, and one large sevengill shark.
+Other species I have caught at Black Rock include banded wrasse, southern bastard red cod (that really is what they are called), spiny dogfish, spotties, plenty of kahawai, and one large sevengill shark.
 I caught this below spot “B” about 30m around on the other side of the point on baited hooks.

 This area can be quite dangerous to fish.
 You have to climb down rocks and fish from rock ledges.
 There is always the possibility of a serious fall.
 You need to be reasonably fit.
 It is probably not a good place to take younger children under ten years of age.
 Don’t take your dog.
 There are sheep on the hills.
 Be very careful fishing at Black Rock.